 Use the CSI plug-in to mount file systems

-For information about how to mount file systems by using the CSI plug-in, see NAS volume overview.
+For information about how to mount file systems by using the CSI plug-in, see NAS volumes.

 The CSI plug-in supports the following methods:

 Mount file systems as static persistent volumes (PVs).
+In this case, the PVs must be manually created.
 For more information, see Mount a statically provisioned NAS volume by using NFS.

 Mount file systems as dynamic PVs.
+In this case, the PVs are automatically created by using StorageClass.
 For more information, see Mount a dynamically provisioned NAS volume by using NFS.